ULHPC/tutorials/bio/basics/README.md

 ## Prerequisites

-When you look at the [software page](https://hpc.uni.lu/users/software/) you will notice that some of the applications are part of the *lcsb* (gaia) or *bioinfo* (iris) software set.
-The modules in this set are not visible be default.
+When you look at the [software page](https://hpc.uni.lu/users/software/) you will notice that some of the applications are part of the *bioinfo* software set.
+The modules in this set are not visible by default.
 To use them within a job you have to do:

-* Gaia

-		(access-gaia)$> module use $RESIF_ROOTINSTALL/lcsb/modules/all

-* Iris

-		(access-iris)$> module use /opt/apps/resif/data/stable/bioinfo/modules/all
+	(node)$> module use /opt/apps/resif/data/stable/bioinfo/modules/all

-If you want them to always be available, you can add the following line to your `.bash_private` (adapt with the above command for iris):
+If you want them to always be available, you can add the following line to your `.bash_private`:

-	command -v module >/dev/null 2>&1 && module use $RESIF_ROOTINSTALL/lcsb/modules/all
+	command -v module >/dev/null 2>&1 && module use /opt/apps/resif/data/stable/bioinfo/modules/all

 This tutorial relies on several input files for the bioinformatics packages, thus you will need to download them before following the instructions in the next sections:

     (access)$> mkdir -p ~/bioinfo-tutorial/gromacs ~/bioinfo-tutorial/tophat ~/bioinfo-tutorial/mpiblast
     (access)$> cd ~/bioinfo-tutorial